taddison/tsqlScheduler/deploy/README.md

 Install-SchedulerSolution -Server primaryNode -Database Utility -agMode $false Install-AutoUpsertJob -Server primaryNode -Database Utility -TargetDatabase Utility -NotifyOperator "Test Operator"
 ```

+# Development Installation

+If you have Development environment that is not a member of an AG, you may force execution of tasks in this environment by updating the [`GetCachedAvailabilityGroupRole()`](../src/Functions/GetCachedAvailabilityGroupRole.sql#L15) function to `return coalesce(@role, N'PRIMARY');`.
+This is the minimum surface area change to force execution in a non-AG environment meant to mimic a production AG installation.

 # Uninstallation